 My guide gets me suited up with an overview on how to steer and stop the sled while driving, and what to expect as we make our way through the alpine forest.
 Depending on the outfitter and guide, Alberta dog sled tours can go for an hour, half a day, a full day or overnight.

-Once we’re off I rear back with the sled, my boots balanced on the runners.
+Once we’re away I rear back with the sled, my boots balanced on the runners.
 The dogs surge forward and the snow races beneath me.
 As the wind whips and dog paws kick up snow, I feel like an authentic member of Canadian Rockies dog sledding culture, if only for a few hours.

 I could have chosen to be swaddled beneath heaps of blankets and hunkered down in the sled with my tour guide steering through snow-laden trees in breathtaking Kananaskis Country.
 But I wanted the bragging rights of leading the team.